trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: ../../package_arch/UnitTests/MockTrilinos/PackagesList.cmake
    :literal:

-All of the package directories listed above have ``cmake/Dependenices.cmake`` files but generally do not have ``CMakeLists.txt`` files since most of the testing of ``MockTrilinos`` just involves dependency handling.
+All of the package directories listed above have `<packageDir>/cmake/Dependencies.cmake`_ files but generally do not have `<packageDir>/CMakeLists.txt`_ files since most of usage of ``MockTrilinos`` just involves the testing of the algorithms and behaviors described in the section `Package Dependencies and Enable/Disable Logic`_.

 ``MockTrilinos`` also contains a number of extra TriBITS repositories used in various tests.
 These extra repositories offer examples of different types of